 Several ecosystem-specific research groups conduct annual monitoring within California’s MPA network.
 We focused our analyses on four ecosystems that have extensive spatial and temporal monitoring coverage of fishes across the MPA network: surf zone, kelp forest, shallow reef (depths less than 40 m), and deep reef (depths 30-100 m, Figure 1A).
 Each monitoring program uses a paired sampling design where surveys are conducted inside of a given MPA and at a neighboring reference area where fishing is allowed.
 The ecosystem-specific sampling methods are described in Supplementary Information Methods.

-California’s MPA network consists of 124 MPAs that vary in protection level, including 48 no-take State Marine Reserves (SMR), 10 no-take State Marine Conservation Areas (SMCA), 61 SMCAs that allow limited-take of specific organisms (with different regulations for each SMCA), and 5 State Marine Reserve Management Areas (Gleason et al., 2013).
+California’s MPA network consists of 124 MPAs that vary in protection level, including 49 no-take State Marine Reserves (SMR), 10 no-take State Marine Conservation Areas (SMCA), 60 SMCAs that allow limited take of specific organisms (with different regulations for each SMCA), and 5 State Marine Recreational Management Areas (Gleason et al., 2013).
 All protection levels are hereafter referred to as ‘MPAs.’
 MPAs were implemented across four regions (North, North Central, Central, and South) at different times between 2007-2012, including some older pre-existing MPAs (Figure 1B).
 For our analyses, we consider two types of regulatory protection: no-take MPAs, and partial-take MPAs.
 An MPA was designated as a de facto no-take MPA for a particular ecosystem if any allowed partial-take was unlikely to affect the species that reside in that particular ecosystem (e.g., take of salmon in an MPA is unlikely to affect any of our four focal ecosystems; see Supplementary Information Table S3 and Smith et al. 2023).

 2.2.
 Conservation performance across the MPA network

 We evaluated the conservation performance of the MPA network in terms of fish species biomass, diversity, and richness across four ecosystems.
 Biomass was estimated for the surf zone, kelp forest, shallow reef, and deep reef ecosystems using habitat-specific estimates of fish abundance and size.
 Fish length was converted to weight using a standardized biomass parameter table for each species following an extensive literature search.
 We identified the parameters for other missing species by taking the median conversion parameters reported in FishBase (Froese & Pauly, 2023).
-We then calculated biomass for all counts of targeted and non-targeted fish species at the smallest replicable unit (e.g., seine, transect, or fishing cell inside or outside a MPA, Supplementary Information Methods).
+We then calculated biomass for all counts of targeted and non-targeted fish species at the smallest replicable unit (e.g., seine, transect, or fishing cell inside or outside an MPA, Supplementary Information Methods).
 This resulted in an effect size and associated unit variance for each MPA.
 However, diversity and species richness were calculated at the level of the entire MPA, since sampling was often depth-stratified and many species are associated with particular depths, and therefore it would be inappropriate to calculate these two performance metrics at a smaller scale (e.g., seine, transect, or fishing cell).

 We explored the conservation performance of the MPA network by evaluating the relative distribution and predictors of fish species biomass, diversity, and richness inside and outside MPAs distributed throughout the network.
 Among the 124 MPAs in the network, 59 were sampled by at least one ecosystem monitoring group over the study period.
 These MPAs each had a single paired reference area where fishing was allowed to occur.
 We used a response ratio approach to quantify the relative strength of MPA effects between each pair of protected and fished sites (Hamilton et al., 2010; Ziegler et al., 2022).
 This yielded a unitless scaled metric of MPA performance that permitted us to compare responses of fish assemblages across multiple monitoring groups in different ecosystems, sampled using different methods and metrics.
 The log response ratio for MPA j in year i (Yj,i) was calculated as: